Itish2003/Cortex_Mentor/docs/architecture.md

 ## 6. Refactoring to a Pipeline & Processor Model

-To create a more modular, scalable, and testable system, the current agent-based logic will be refactored into a formal **Pipeline & Processor** architecture.
+To create a more modular, scalable, and testable system, the current agent-based logic has been refactored into a formal **Pipeline & Processor** architecture.
 In this model, a "Pipeline" is responsible for executing a series of self-contained, reusable "Processors," with each processor handling one specific unit of work.

-This new diagram provides a clearer blueprint for implementation, showing a `Pipeline` object that composes and executes a series of `Processor` objects.
+This diagram provides the blueprint for the implemented Level 1 Comprehension Pipeline, showing a `Pipeline` object that composes and executes a series of `Processor` objects.

 ```mermaid
 graph TD